Edgeberry/Edgeberry-Device-Hub/alignment.md

 ### Admin Authentication (MVP)

-For the dashboard and HTTP APIs, the MVP uses a simple single-user admin login enforced by `core-service`:
+For the dashboard and HTTP APIs, the MVP uses a single-user admin login with JWT-based stateless auth implemented in `core-service`:

 - Login required for all UI pages and `/api/*` endpoints, except health (`/healthz`, `/api/health`) and auth endpoints.
-- No registration endpoint exists in the MVP; registration links are hidden in the UI.
+- No registration endpoint exists in the MVP; UI hides any register links.
 - Endpoints:
-  - `POST /api/auth/login` with `{ username, password }`.
+  - `POST /api/auth/login` with `{ username, password }` → issues a signed JWT and sets it in an HttpOnly cookie `fh_session`.
-  - `POST /api/auth/logout` clears the session.
+  - `POST /api/auth/logout` → clears the cookie.
-  - `GET /api/auth/me` returns `{ authenticated, user? }`.
+  - `GET /api/auth/me` → verifies JWT and returns `{ authenticated: boolean, user?: string }`.
-- Session:
+- Token:
-  - HttpOnly cookie `fh_session`; in-memory session store (sufficient for MVP, single-instance).
-  - SameSite=Lax; set `Secure` when behind HTTPS in production.
+  - Stored in cookie `fh_session` (HttpOnly, SameSite=Lax; set `Secure` when served over HTTPS).
+  - Signed with `JWT_SECRET` using HS256.
+  - Expiration `JWT_TTL_SECONDS` (default 86400 = 24h).
 - Configuration:
   - `ADMIN_USER` (default `admin`)
-  - `ADMIN_PASSWORD` (default `admin`; MUST be overridden in production)
+  - `ADMIN_PASSWORD` (MUST be set in production)
+  - `JWT_SECRET` (MUST be strong in production; default dev value only for local use)
+  - `JWT_TTL_SECONDS` (optional)
 - UI behavior:
-  - When the SPA is present, `core-service` injects a minimal auth bar showing the current admin and a Logout button, and hides common registration affordances.
-  - When the SPA is absent (fallback HTML), the page includes a login form and a header that reflects the signed-in admin.
+  - The SPA reads auth state from `GET /api/auth/me` and conditionally renders admin UI.
+  - Navbar shows “Signed in as <admin>”; Logout is available in the menu.
+  - Server no longer injects a separate auth bar into `index.html`; duplication was removed.
+Registration affordances may still be hidden best-effort via a small injected script.

 ### Fleet Provisioning Model (Current)